Kazakhstan Tax Calculator (2026)

 What is the income tax rate in Kazakhstan?

-What are the mandatory contributions I need to pay as an employee in Kazakhstan?
+Do I have to pay pension and medical contributions as an employee in Kazakhstan?

 Compare Kazakhstan with another country